-The anticipated Si Chuan Dou Hua Restaurant’s 四川豆花饭庄 popular ‘100 Sichuan Delights, 1 Gastronomic Feast’ makes a return, now on its 5th year.
+The anticipated Si Chuan Dou Hua Restaurant’s 四川豆花饭庄 popular ‘100 Sichuan Delights, 1 Gastronomic Feast’ makes a return.

 The special dinner is available exclusively at PARKROYAL on Beach Road, where diners can experience the best of traditional Sichuan cuisine in one sitting.

 For those who love variety, there will be 35 dishes you can try at one go – served individually with safe distancing measures so that guest can experience convenience and peace of mind.